amaechler/amaechler.com/README.md

 ```

  `yarn deploy` will

 - trigger a clean gatsby build
-- use `gh-pages` the build output to the `gh-pages` branch on GitHub (which is tied to GitHub Pages)
+- use `gh-pages` to commit and push the build output to the `gh-pages` branch on GitHub (which is tied to GitHub Pages)
 - run `yarn clobber` to cleanup